-On top of being one of the largest, most populous states in the county, California also has one of the most active commercial real estate markets.
+California is not only one of the largest, most populous states in the country, but it also has one of the most active commercial real estate markets.

-In this article, we take a look at the best resources available to investors, brokers, lenders, and others when initiating a commercial property owner search in California.
+In this article, we will take a look at the best resources that investors, brokers, lenders, and other industry professionals can utilize in their search for commercial property ownership information in California.

-There are a handful of tools that commercial real estate professionals can rely on when conducting a California property owner search.
-These tools will help people navigate property records, county by county, in a state that is mostly unmatched in terms of size and real estate complexity.
+There are a handful of resources that commercial real estate professionals can rely on when conducting a California property owner search.
+These platforms help people navigate property records, county by county, in a state that is unmatched in terms of size and real estate complexity.